 That being said let’s look at our project for reverse engineering.

-The scanner of choice for this project is the HandyScan 700 by CREAFORM.
-This particular scan has an accuracy of 0.030mm and a resolution of 0.050mm so I know that I will be able to capture all my features within the tolerance required for this part .
+The 3D Scanner of choice for this project is the HandyScan 700 by CREAFORM.
+This particular scanner has an accuracy of 0.030mm and a resolution of 0.050mm so I know that I will be able to capture all my features within the tolerance required for this part.